- Engineering and technology function in a social context

 But persuasive design need not focus on persuading a person to simply interact with the technology more.
 Instead, as the earlier examples indicate, persuasive design can be aimed at helping people develop good habits like regularly engaging in physical activity or turning off electronics at a certain point in the night.

-To put things more broadly, coercive design involves design features aimed at requiring or eliminating certain behaviors.
+To put things more broadly, coercive design involves design features aimed at requiring or eliminating certain behaviors or perceptions.
 The examples above were all about requiring certain behaviors, but we can also see coercion at play in eliminating certain behaviors (at least among certain people): some of the overpass bridges constructed on Long Island in New York were intentionally designed to be too low for city busses to pass through.
 This was done by the designer as a means of keeping low-income people away from Long Island beaches.
+Similar things occur today in the use of Hostile Architecture, such as park benches with a bar in the middle that prevents anyone (typically the homeless) from sleeping on the bench.

 After successfully completing this chapter, you should be able to answer all the following questions: